-4.6 This step is an initial assessment of policy issues that may be informed through environmental-economic accounting and the relevant stakeholders.
-The issues can be

-- divided into the four quadrants (described in Chapter 1) linking SEEA to policies for the environment and development. - 4.7 Table 4.2 below provides a structure to assess these policies in terms of priority and geographic scope.
+- 4.9 This area involves an initial assessment by the relevant stakeholders of policy issues that could be informed through implementation of environmental-economic accounting.
+The potential policy issues can be divided into the four quadrants (described in Chapter 1) linking SEEA to policies for the environment, natural resources and economic development.
+The involvement of policy experts and senior ministerial officers is likely to be relevant in reaching firm conclusions regarding the relative priority of different policies. - 4.10 Table 4.2 below provides a structure to assess these policies in terms of priority and geographic scope.
 The responsible institution and specific SEEA account that addresses this issue should also be identified.
-This table, when completed will be useful as an overview of priorities when presenting to national or international groups. - 4.8 Annex III, Table 2 provides a master list of policy types to choose from or add to as needed.
+This table, when completed will be useful as an overview of priorities when presenting to national or international groups. - 4.11 Annex III, Table 2 provides a master list of policy types to choose from or add to as needed.